What is “Slow-Pitch” Jigging?

 - It catches more fish.

-Well, when the fish is active and you are where the fish is, any methods would work.
+Well, when the fish is active and you are fishing in the place where the fish is, any methods could work.

 One time I was helping a fellow angler pulling his catch onto the boat, leaving my jig hanging in the water.
 When I returned I saw my rod fishing on its own.
-It was a small tuna, which many still believe that they need to move the jig super fast to catch.
-The boat was only rocking and dancing the jig and this fish took it.
+It was a small tuna.
+Many people believe that they need to move the jig super fast to catch it.
+But the boat was only rocking and dancing the jig and this fish took it.

 But the fish is not active all day.
-In fact, in most places the active time lasts about 2 to 3 hours at one time, and it happens a couple of times a day.
-If you don’t want to wander around the ocean all day looking for activated schools of fish, you need to come up with something different.
+In fact, in most places the active time lasts about 2 to 3 hours at one time, and it only happens a couple of times a day.
+When they are not active, you need to come up with something different.
 Slow Pitch Jigging came out of that idea.
 Sato Sensei tried to figure out how to catch a fish when everyone else is not catching, and how to catch one fish more than anyone else on the boat.

 How Does it Work?

 Predators always look for easy targets to feed on.
 The easier the prey is, the better the hunting is.
 It’s an instinct.

 Crippled bait fish make random movements, they dash and stop, dart in irregular directions, make flashing actions, and fall to bottom.
 In the ocean ecosystem, going downward is a sign of weakness, either it’s not being able to swim or it’s hiding for cover.

-This is what the slow pitch jigging is trying to direct, tempting the fish eaters.
+This is how the slow pitch jigging is trying to attract the target fish.

 Slow pitch jigging is not slow reeling.
-It is a continuous sequence of stop and go in each pitches.
-It’s basically 1 pitch per second.
+It is a continuous sequence of stop and go in each pitch.
+It’s about 1 pitch per second.
 That tempo is very slow compared to the conventional style of jigging.

 To see more slow pitch application.

-You never know what triggers the fish to react to your jig, but basically, the slow-pitch jigging has learned that it’s when the jig is on its side, the horizontal position, and when the jig is falling, going downward, that it attracts most bites.
+You never know what triggers the fish to react to your jig, but basically, slow pitch jigging has learned that it’s when the jig is on its side, the horizontal position, and when the jig is falling, going downward, that it attracts most bites.
 In other words, these are the moments when the jig is free on its own, when you are not doing anything to the jig.
 Slow pitch jigging wants to maximize those moments.
 You do less.
 Get the jig horizontal.
 Let it swim on its own.
-And let it fall.
+And let it fall on its own.

 This method has achieved tremendous results with all kids of fish.
 The groupers, codfish, rockfish and other bottom fish used to be not much the targets for the conventional style of jigging.
-But now those delicious fish are our greatest customers with Slow Pitch Jigging.
+But now those delicious fish are our great targets with Slow Pitch Jigging.
 Tunas, amberjacks, yellowtails and other fast-swimming fish also like this slow moving and falling jigs, too.

 The most essential part of Slow Pitch Jigging

-is to stay in a vertical alignment with your jig.
+It is essential to stay in a vertical alignment with your jig.
 Almost everything we do in the setup and the boating is primarily to serve this purpose.
 And it is when we can’t stay vertical that the slow pitch does not work.
 Well, at least you need a great deal of adjustments.
 Otherwise, in the non-vertical alignment, hi-speed jigging may work better.

-The most fun part of slow pitch jigging, I think, is that you have so many tactical choices.
+The most fun part of slow pitch jigging (SPJ), I think, is that you have so many tactical choices.
 The slow pitch principles teach you to become aware of the jig movements.
 And the awareness enables you to change something when it is not working.
 You have so many choices.
-You can change the rod, the reel, the type and the weight of the jig, the line, the leader, the rings, the hooks, the assist line, your application of reeling and jerking.
+You can change the rod, the reel, the jig type and the jig weight, the line, the leader, the rings, the hooks, the assist line, your application of reeling and jerking.
 The combinations are unlimited, and they make differences.
 It’s a bit complicating first.
 You need to study to really understand it.
 You may need to let go of some ideas you have been holding.
 You cannot be successful by just buying SPJ jigs and SPJ rods.
 It took me 2 years to really understand this game.
 It is my intension to share what I understand to help you start this exciting game.

 I really hope this website will help you understand, enjoy, and go deeper into the game as much as I do.